analyticascent/data-syllabus/README.md

 ## 1. Reading List

 List first is the title, followed by subject matter, page count, and chapter count.
 Chapter count is significant because I intend to read at least two chapters from this list per day, if not more.
 In a matter of months, I should be familiar with the weekly content in [Galvanize's 12-week Immersive](http://www.galvanize.com/courses/data-science/) course.

+*Note: this list is now heavily out of date.
+As of recently, I have been putting mapt.io to use and reading some of the "learning path" titles (which tend to be three or more books in one).*

 &nbsp;